 For instance, if you have a PCIe v4.0 board, you can install the much faster Gen 4 NVMe SSDs that reach transfer speeds of about 5000 MB/s (compare this to an average HDD with a transfer speed of about 200 MB/s).

 Also Read: Which Motherboards Support PCIe 4.0?

 Support for Multiple-GPU

-This is a very important factor for enthusiasts and gamer.
-Cheaper motherboards such as the A series from AMD and B and H series from Intel DO NOT support overclocking of CPUs.
+This is a significant factor for enthusiasts and gamers.
+Cheaper motherboards, such as the A series from AMD and B and H series from Intel, DO NOT support overclocking CPUs.